 (c) that continuously throughout its existence the Society has carried out the objects of the Original Charter and now wishes to do so together with the ability to qualify and register, in respect of Fellows who so desire, those competent to practise statistical science as a profession, having as its object the general advancement of statistical science and its application; and

-(d) that it is desirable for the better performance of the said object that, save with respect to the incorporation of the Society, the Original Charter should be revoked and replaced by a revised Charter better fitted to the Society’s needs and activities.
+(d) that it was desirable for the better performance of the said object that, save with respect to the incorporation of the Society, the Original Charter should be revoked and replaced by a revised Charter better fitted to the Society’s needs;

+(e) that We were pleased to grant that Supplemental Charter in the year of our Lord two thousand and six (hereinafter called ‘’the First Supplemental Charter’’); and

+(f) that it was desirable for the better administration of the Society to grant a further Supplemental Charter (to be known as the Second Supplemental Charter) in place of the First Supplemental Charter.

+AND WHEREAS We have taken the said Petition into Our Royal Consideration and are minded to accede thereto:

-NOW, THEREFORE KNOW YE that We, having taken the said Petition into Our Royal consideration, of Our especial grace, certain knowledge and mere motion have granted and declared and by these Presents for Us, Our Heirs and Successors are graciously pleased to grant and declare as follows:
+NOW THEREFORE KNOW YE that We by virtue of Our Royal Prerogative in that behalf and of all others powers enabling Us so to do of Our Especial grace, certain knowledge, and mere motion do hereby for Us Our Heirs and Successors will grant, direct, appoint and declare as follows:

+The Royal Statistical Society

-1. The provisions of the Original Charter (except in so far as they incorporate the Royal Statistical Society and confer upon it perpetual succession and a Common Seal) are hereby revoked, but nothing in this revocation shall affect the validity or legality of any act, deed or thing already done or executed thereunder.
+1 The provisions of the first Supplemental Charter (except in so far as they incorporate the Royal Statistical Society and confer upon it perpetual succession and a Common Seal) are hereby revoked, but nothing in this revocation shall affect the validity or legality of any act, deed or thing already done or executed thereunder.

-2. The persons who are on the Effective Date Fellows of the Royal Statistical Society and all such persons as may thereafter become Fellows thereof and their successors shall for ever thereafter (so long as they remain Fellows) continue to be one body corporate and politic by the name of "Royal Statistical Society".
+The persons now members of the former Society and all such persons as may hereafter become members of the body corporate hereby constituted pursuant to or by virtue of the powers granted by these Presents and their successors shall for ever hereafter (so long as they shall continue to be such members) be by virtue of these Presents one body corporate by the name of The Royal Statistical Society (hereinafter referred to as ‘the Society’) and by the same name shall and may sue and be sued in all Our Courts of law, and in all manner of actions and suits, and shall have power to do all other matters and things incidental or appertaining to a body corporate.

+OBJECTS

-3. The objects for which the Society is constituted are the advancement for the benefit of the public of the science of statistics and its application, and the promotion of the use and awareness of statistics; in particular by: (i) fostering and encouraging the growth, development and application of such science in all areas of activity which can benefit from it; (ii) establishing, upholding and advancing high standards of statistical competence; (iii) fostering the production and publication of statistics on aspects of society; (iv) serving the public interest by acting in an advisory, consultative or representative capacity in matters relating to the science of statistics and its application; (v) promoting the public understanding of statistics and the competent use and interpretation of statistics.
+2 The objects for which the Society is hereby constituted are for the benefit of the public: the advancement of the science of statistics and its applications, and the promotion of the appropriate use and awareness of statistics.

+POWERS

+3 And the Society shall have the following powers exercisable in furtherance of its said objects but not otherwise, namely:

+To foster and encourage the growth, development and application of such science in all areas of activity which can benefit from it.

+To establish, uphold and advance high standards of statistical competence.

+To foster the production and publication of statistics on aspects of society.

+To serve the public interest by acting in an advisory or consultative or representative capacity in all matters relating to the science of statistics and its application.

+To promote the public understanding of statistics and the competent use and interpretation of statistics.